JosephM101/Force-Windows-11-Install/README.md

 This workaround injects three keys into the registry of the Windows Setup environment in the boot.wim file in the Windows 11 ISO that cause the installer to skip TPM, Secure Boot, and memory checks (it seems to also skip CPU compatibility checks), allowing the user to install Windows 11 using the original installer on what is considered unsupported hardware.
 A Windows 10 ISO is not required for this method.

 ## Usage
-#### NOTE: For the best experience, copy the Windows 11 ISO you want to use to the directory of the repository.
+#### NOTE: This tutorial assumes that the Windows 11 ISO you want to use is in the directory of the repository.
 - In the repository directory, run `env.bat`.
 This will open up a new elevated PowerShell window in the repository.
 - Type `.\Win11-TPM-RegBypass.ps1` in the PowerShell window, but don't hit Enter just yet.
 - Follow up with `-Source`.
 This is where you're going to define the location of the Windows 11 ISO you want to use.
 So, copy the full filename of the ISO image you copied to the repository directory, and paste it in the PowerShell window.